creek-service/creek-service.github.io/index.md

 ---

 Creek is an opinionated way of building *and testing* an ecosystem of interconnected microservices.
-It is currently very much Kafka focused, as this was its original use-case.
-However, Creek is built from the group up to be extendable.
+While currently very much Kafka focused, Creek is built from the group up to be extendable.

 ## What's with the name?

+Being originally focused on Kafka Streams based microservices... a *creek* is a small, a.k.a. micro, stream.